sgkhusal/42-CPP/cpp04/README.md

 ### Sub-typing polymorphism

-A polymorphic behavior that can be implemented in C++ via the inheritance hierarchy
+- A polymorphic behavior that can be implemented in C++ via the inheritance hierarchy
+- a pointer to a derived class is type-compatible with a pointer to its base class:

 ```c++
 class Character {};